thamar-solorio/acl-pub/camera-ready-faq.md

 #  What is the format for the camera-ready copy?

-   The file must be in Portable Document Format (PDF) on US Letter paper (8.5 x 11 inches).
+   The file must be in Portable Document Format (PDF) on A4 paper (210 × 297 millimeters).
 We strongly recommend the use of ACL LaTeX style files (or Microsoft Word Style files) tailored for this year's conference.
 You can view the style files and detailed formatting instructions on the web